Traders Taxes -- Income Tax Returns

 The difference for an individual taxpayer as to whether they are in the business of a trader or simply an investor is in the treatment of trading expenses.
-The gains and losses are treated the same and are reported as capital gains and losses on Form 1040 Schedule D. Emini futures traders must also complete Form 6781 which is discussed below.
+The gains and losses are treated the same and are reported as capital gains and losses on Form 1040 Schedule D. Emini futures traders must also complete Form 6781.

 If you are classified as being in the "trading business", your trading expenses are fully deductible as a business expense on Schedule C. If you are an "investor", your trading expenses are no longer allowed as a deduction.

 The Internal Revenue Service (IRS) trader income tax return rules have always been somewhat complicated and unclear.
 The first thing is to determine if you are in business as a "trader in securities".